Brexit Britain: are we all haunted by collapse?

 These efforts at kickstarting a broad-based anti-Brexit social movement may or may not succeed.
 But they do tell us something important about what happens when democratic societies go through such moments of abrupt turmoil.
 In 1927, democratic theorist John Dewey published his seminal book The Public and its Problems, in which he argued that it is the direct (or even indirect) experience of collective harm that causes people to come together, organise and push for change, forming what he calls a public.

-Dewey draws a distinction between public and the public, and this distinction might be more relevant than ever in our current situation of increasingly polarised politics.
+Dewey draws a distinction between a public and the public, and this distinction might be more relevant than ever in our current situation of increasingly polarised politics.
 The public is not some kind of monolithic entity with a single will that governments can consult whenever needed through referenda and elections.
 There is not just one ‘will of the people’ because effectively there isn’t just one continuous, unchanging public.
 As Dewey argues, a public does not preexist a problem, but rather emerges in response to it.
 Publics are plural, contingent, and they’re quite often temporary and short-lived as well.

 Publics are plural, contingent, and they’re quite often temporary and short-lived as well.